ai-dala/zkml-solution/README.md

 SEPOLIA_RPC_URL=<YOUR RPC URL>
 RECIPIENT=<ADDRESS OF AN ACCOUNT CREATED WITH APE>
 ```

-Following this `cd agents` and then `pip install .` to install the Aidala CLI to talk to giza and run the AI agent.
+Following this `pip install .` to install the Aidala CLI to talk to giza and run the AI agent.

+For the account creation, `ape` framework handled that.
+In order to use aidala CLI, the account need to be funded with ETH for gas and WBTC for actual swaps.

 ### Training